leosvelperez/leosvel.dev/apps/website/src/data/blog-posts/creating-my-personal-website-with-astro-tailwindcss-and-nx.md

 The website currently has 3 types of pages: the landing page, the blog page, and the blog post page.
 All of them share a common layout consisting of a header, the main content, and a footer.

-> There's also a 404 page, but I'm not going to cover it here since it's a very simple page.
-It's a page that will appear when the user tries to access a page that doesn't exist.
+> There's also a 404 page, but I'm not going to cover it here since it's very simple.
+It's a page that will appear when the user tries to access a route that doesn't exist.

 Astro has a concept of [Layouts](https://docs.astro.build/core-concepts/layouts/).
 They are basically components with the specific purpose of providing a reusable page structure to reduce duplicating the same code on multiple pages.